mymaestro/AllanaCrusis/README.md

 ### Step 5: First Login

-1. Navigate to your installation URL: `https://yourdomain.com/musicLibraryDB/`
+1. Navigate to your installation URL: `https://yourdomain.com/allanaCrusis/`
 2. Click the login icon (🔒) in the navigation bar
-3. Use one of the demo user accounts (available if you imported `musicLibraryDB-demo.sql`):
+3. Use one of the demo user accounts (available if you imported `allanaCrusis-demo.sql`):

 | Username | Password | Role | Description |
 |----------|----------|------|-------------|